continuous-dems/workshop-coastal-coupling-2026/modules/05-evaluate-dems/index.md

 For Newport, the available observations primarily sample the terrestrial/topographic portion of the DEM.

-That does not reduce the value of the independent comparison.

 It tells us **which part of the DEM the independent check represents most directly**.

 Inspect the validation observations spatially and ask: